-Fall protection equipment must be visually inspected before each use.
-Regular inspection by a competent person for wear on the equipment should be performed at least every 6 months.
+Fall protection equipment must be visually inspected before initial use during each work shift.
+A competent person should inspect the equipment for wear at least every 6 months.
 Severe service or wear will require more frequent inspections.

 Inspection procedures should be written and each inspection should be documented.
 It is also important to follow any specific instructions that are provided with the equipment at the time of purchase.
 Instructions should be stored in a location where they are readily available to the users.